 The key to having a simple family life is knowing what to make a priority, what to put off, and what needs to be eliminated altogether.
 By being selective about how you use your time, you can regain order and connectedness at home.

 Below is a list of routines that can help you simplify family life.
-Each one can you get organized and create space for more time with the family.
+Each one can help you get organized and create space for more time with the family.
 Try one or two on the list to see how you can benefit from a simpler family life.

 7 Routines to Simplify Family Life

-1. Use a master family calendar.
+1. Create a master family calendar.

 Whether you have a small family or a large one, it’s likely that everyone has different activities going on.
 Maintain your sanity by using a calendar.
 From school assignments, events, play dates, performances, extracurricular activities, gymnastics, and others – having an organized family life starts with managing your time.
 Stay organized and simplify family life with a master calendar, using one system to track everything.
 Two great free options are Google Calendar and Outlook Calendar.

 Enter all activities and events into one calendar.
-Be sure to designate time blocks for the less things like traveling to and from events and appointments, prepping and cooking meals, and organizing your home.
+Be sure to allocate time for things like traveling to and from events and appointments, prepping and cooking meals, and organizing your home.
 Get in the habit of consulting your calendar before you make appointments or commit to additional events or activities.
 And when you do “book” something for yourself or the kids, be sure to enter it into your calendar immediately.
 Having a master family calendar is a great way to see your family’s life at a glance and help you to plan and stay organized.

 2. Prepare for tomorrow, today.